neuroprismlab/local_csf_pipeline/README.md

 ---
 ## Purpose
-Subcortical regions are vulnerable to noise due to low signal-to-noise ratio (SNR), small size, and proximity to CSF <sup>[1, 2]</sup>.
-Standard CSF correction averages signals across anatomically distinct CSF compartments, which can miss region-specific noise and reduce sensitivity.
+Subcortical regions are vulnerable to noise due to low signal-to-noise ratio (SNR), small size, and proximity to cerebrospinal fluid (CSF) <sup>[1, 2]</sup>.
+Standard CSF correction averages signals across anatomically distinct CSF compartments, which can fail to capture region-specific noise and reduce sensitivity.

-To overcome these challenges, this pipeline introduces a localized CSF correction strategy that is region-specific, extracting and modeling CSF signals found directly adjacent to each subcortical ROI.
+To overcome these challenges, this pipeline introduces a localized CSF correction strategy that is region-specific, extracting and modeling CSF signals found directly adjacent to each subcortical region of interest (ROI).

 > For an overview of initial findings and methodological validation, see [supporting material](images/CNS_poster_2025.jpeg).
 ---